annak1n/RoboVacuum/src/python/vision/Readme.md

 ## TODO:
 - Get SCI-KIT image working on RPI, bersion I have seems out of date (?)
+..* required the removal of sudo apt get cython and installation of pip python

 - The alogorith to perform stero vision and get point cloud
 - Registering point cloud onto "globla view"